Refrillygt/Refrillygt/README.md

 <div align="center">

-<sub fontSize="20"><i>"Any fool can write code that a computer can understand.
+<sub ><i>"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." — Martin Fowler</i></sub>

 </div>